redhat-ads-tech/parasol-insurance/README.md

-By default the app will assume there is a chat model on https://localhost:8000/v1 that exposes an OpenAI endpoint.
+By default the app will assume there is a chat model on https://localhost:8000/v1 that exposes an OpenAI endpoint!

 # Using Ollama